raine/Lolgato/README.md

 #### Can I use this with non-Elgato lights?

 This app is designed specifically for Elgato lights such as the Elgato Key Light.
-It may not work with other brands.

 #### Does this replace the Elgato Control Center?